 - Funding for existing staff posts.
-If staffing costs are included the applicant must be able to evidence that this is a new activity to benefit service children, e.g. a part time person goes to full time whilst they grow their numbers to sustain additional wages. - Where funding is not benefiting people from the Armed Forces community.
+If staffing costs are included the applicant must be able to evidence that this is a new activity to benefit service children, e.g. a part time person goes to full time whilst they grow their numbers to sustain additional wages. - Where funding is not benefiting people from the Armed Forces community. - Large scale refurbishments, changes to infrastructure or projects. - Projects that do not clearly meet the aims of the programme.

-- Large scale refurbishments, changes to infrastructure or projects requiring DIO involvement. - Projects that do not clearly meet the aims of the programme. - Projects that are not targeted to the young children from Armed Forces Families, or that provide benefits to ineligible beneficiaries that are more than incidental (note that children of Civil Service employees working on Defence Estates cannot be considered to be Service Children). - Where money only benefits one person.
-By this we mean where your whole project would only benefit one person. - Making grants or donations of money or items of value to individuals or families - Repeat or regular projects that require a source of uncommitted funding. - x Endowments (to provide a source of income). - Topping up existing grants and aid from a government department. - × Investments. - Fundraising costs, including organising fundraising events and activities. - × Paying for ongoing costs of existing partnership activity. - Projects, activities or services that the state has a legal obligation to provide. - Retrospective funding for projects that have already started or taken place. - x Excessive management or professional fees or contingency costs. - Purchasing or leasing of vehicles.
+- Projects that are not targeted to the young children from Armed Forces Families, or that provide benefits to ineligible beneficiaries that are more than incidental. - Where money only benefits one person.
+By this we mean where your whole project would only benefit one person. - Making grants or donations of money or items of value to individuals or families. - Repeat or regular projects that require a source of uncommitted funding. - Endowments (to provide a source of income). - Topping up existing grants and aid from a government department. - × Investments. - Fundraising costs, including organising fundraising events and activities. - Paying for ongoing costs of existing partnership activity. - Projects, activities or services that the state has a legal obligation to provide. - Retrospective funding for projects that have already started or taken place. - Excessive management or professional fees or contingency costs. - Purchasing or leasing of vehicles.